F5Networks/f5-cloud-failover-extension/docs/userguide/configuration.rst

     |

-2. Peform a Dry-Run of the Failover: To confirm what addresses or routes have been identified and will be remapped.
+2. Peform a Dry-Run of the Failover to confirm what addresses or routes have been identified and will be remapped.
     Use the `/trigger endpoint <https://clouddocs.f5.com/products/extensions/f5-cloud-failover/latest/userguide/apidocs.html#tag/Trigger>`_: with ``'{"action":"dry-run"}'`` payload.

     For example: